0xE111/cat-400/README.md

 ## ★ Your help required!

 C4 tries to be clear and well-designed.
 Your contribution is highly appreciated!
 Sometimes even an idea or better design/implementation would be very helpful.
 Check out [current issues](https://github.com/c0ntribut0r/cat-400/issues).

-## TODOs

-* GC supports real-time mode which this library makes use of.
-It means the GC will never run during game frames and will use fixed amount of frame idle time to collect garbage.
-This leads to no stalls and close to zero compromise on performance comparing to native languages with manual memory management.

 ## Demo